marcobiedermann/advent-of-code/2022/day/4/README.md

 ## --- Part Two ---

 It seems like there is still quite a bit of duplicate work planned.
-Instead, the Elves would <span title="If you like this, you'll *love* axis-aligned bounding box intersection testing.">like</span> to know the number of pairs that _overlap at all_.
+Instead, the Elves would like to know the number of pairs that _overlap at all_.

 In the above example, the first two pairs (`2-4,6-8` and `2-3,4-5`) don't overlap, while the remaining four pairs (`5-7,7-9`, `2-8,3-7`, `6-6,4-6`, and `2-6,4-8`) do overlap: